RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/near/SET_CONTRACT_VALUE.md

 # 🏁 Conclusion

 Congratulations!
-You have successfully created, deployed, and interacted with a smart contract on the NEAR Testnet using DataHub.
+You have successfully created, deployed, and interacted with a smart contract on the NEAR Testnet.